chopshop-166/SoftwareTraining/presentations/content/git.md

 ---

-# Old ways of tracking changes
+# Old Ways Of Tracking Changes

 - Undo/Redo
 	- This is silly, but usable, for fixing small mistakes that you make